rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

     You will never forget again to include CPU_hot_plug as it is automatic now!

-You can do more cool thing with the disk, cpu, etc. You should refer to the documentation if you are interested in making other adjustments.
+You can do more cool things with the disk, cpu, etc. You should refer to the documentation if you are interested in making other adjustments.

 To start the installation, you need an ISO image of Rocky Linux.
 Here is an example of how to use an image located in a vSphere content library.
 You can of course store the ISO elsewhere, but in the case of a vSphere content library, you have to get the full path to the ISO file on the server hosting the Content Library (in this case it is a Synology, so directly on the DSM explorer).